 How does Sky Glass work?

 Sky Glass is simpler than you might think.
 The Sky Glass TV throws the need for a satellite dish completely out the window.
 On the Sky TV, you have all the Sky channels and streaming service already installed.
 Adding to this, you also have all of the popular services on there too, including Disney+, Netflix, Prime Video, and more.
-When you purchase Sky Glass, you get to personalise your package to the T. So when your TV arrives, the set up process is super easy.
+When you purchase Sky Glass, you get to personalise your package to a T. So when your TV arrives, the set up process is super easy.

 How much does Sky Glass cost per month?